cmdimkpa/BlockMagic/README.md

 ### Benefits

 BlockMagic allows you to securely and conveniently store your data in a blockchain.
 You can use the client seamlessly in your Python2 code while building web applications.
 No fancy configurations, accounts or registration required.
-No fees - forever.
-Just use our blockchain like your own web stickynote or clipboard.
-Your data is private and secure.
-Blockchain for your data.

-Enjoy using it!
+No fees or gimmicks -- Just easy data storage and retrieval.

 ### Public usage
 You are free to use this application in your Python projects.
-Other clients will be developed to manage connections from other environments (Node.js, etc) soon.

 ### Keep in touch
-Send questions or comments to: cmdimkpa@gmail.com
+Send questions or comments to: cmdimkpa (at) gmail.com

 Happy I/O !